sandstorm/UserManagement/README.md

 # Usage

+## CLI Commands
-## Creating users via the CLI
+### Creating users
 The package exposes a command to create users.
 You can run

 `./flow sandstormuser:create test@example.com password firstName lastName`

-to create a test user.
+to create a user.
 This will create a Neos user if you're using the package in Neos.
 You can assign roles to the new user in the Neos backend afterwards.

-It doesn't work yet for standalone usage in Flow (see TODOS).
+### Confirming user registration
+It is possible to confirm a registrationflow and trigger user creation by running

+`./flow sandstormuser:activateregistration test@example.com`

+### Resetting passwords
+Since 1.1.2, it is possible to reset passwords for users created with this package.

+`./flow sandstormuser:setpassword test@example.com password`

+If the package detects that the NeosUserCreationService is used, it forwards the command to the Neos `UserCommandController->setPasswordCommand()`.
+Otherwise, our oackage's own logic is used.

+The Authentication Provider can be passed in as an optional argument to reset passwords for users created with a different provider that the default UserManagement one (`Sandstorm.UserManagement:Login`):

+`./flow sandstormuser:setpassword bheist cccccccc --authenticationProvider=Typo3BackendProvider`

 ## Redirect after login/logout
 ### Via configuration